mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 `SomeNum` is expected, a `SomeFractional` can be given...but in Haskell it's a lot less convenient because you have to explicitly cast.

-In OOP languages, you can often cast "down" using runtime reflection (SomeNum -> Maybe SomeFractional).
-However, this is impossible the way we have written it!
+In OOP languages, you can often cast "down" using runtime reflection (`SomeNum -> Maybe SomeFractional`).
+However, this is impossible in Haskell the way we have written it!

 ```haskell
 castDown :: SomeNum -> Maybe SomeFractional
 castDown = error "impossible!"
 ```

 That's because of _type erasure_.
-Haskell has no global type lookup table in its runtime.
+Haskell does not (by default) couple a value at runtime with all of its associated interface implementations.
 When you create a value of type `SomeNum`, you are packing an untyped pointer to that value as well as a "dictionary" of all the functions you could use it with:

 ```haskell
 data NumDict a = NumDict